ibm-cloud-docs/containers/subnets.md

 ### Finding subnets provisioned in your account
 {: #finding_subnets_account}

 To see all the subnets provisioned in all resource groups of your account, run `ibmcloud ks subnets --provider classic`.
-To see the portable public and portable private subnets that are bound to one cluster, you can run `ibmcloud ks cluster get --cluster <cluster_name_or_ID> --show-resources` and look for the **Subnet VLANs** section.
+To see the portable public and portable private subnets that are bound to one cluster, you can run `ibmcloud ks cluster get --cluster CLUSTER_NAME_OR_ID --show-resources` and look for the **Subnet VLANs** section.

 In {{site.data.keyword.containerlong_notm}}, VLANs have a limit of 40 subnets.
 If you reach this limit, first check to see whether you can [reuse subnets in the VLAN to create new clusters](/docs/containers?topic=containers-subnets#subnets_custom).
 If you need a new VLAN, order one by [contacting {{site.data.keyword.cloud_notm}} support](/docs/vlans?topic=vlans-ordering-premium-vlans#ordering-premium-vlans).
 Then, [create a cluster](/docs/containers?topic=containers-kubernetes-service-cli#cluster-create-classic-cli) that uses this new VLAN.
 {: note}